DAI-Lab-HERALD/General-Framework/Framework/Data_sets/README.md

       A pandas series of lenght :math:`N_{info}`, that records the metadata for the considered sample.
 Its entries contain at least all the columns of **self.Domain_old**. agent_types : pandas.Series
-      A pandas series with :math:`(N_{agents})` entries, that records the type of the agents for the considered sample.
+      A pandas series with :math:`(N_{agents})` entries, that records the type of the agents for the considered sample by using a single letter string.
 The indices should correspond to the columns in **self.Type_old** created in self.create_path_samples() and should include at least the relevant agents described in self.create_sample_paths.
+Consequently, the column names are identical to those of **path**. size : pandas.Series (optional)
+      A pandas series with :math:`(N_{agents})` entries, that records the size of the agents for the considered sample in a numpy array (np.array([length, width])).
+The indices should correspond to the columns in **self.Type_old** created in self.create_path_samples() and should include at least the relevant agents described in self.create_sample_paths.
 Consequently, the column names are identical to those of **path**.
+      If the dataset does not record sizes, this will be *None*.

     Returns
     -------
     path_full : pandas.Series
       A pandas series with :math:`(N_{agents, full})` entries, where each entry is itself a numpy array of shape :math:`\{|t| \times 2 \}`.
       All columns of **path** should be included here.
-For those agents where trajectories are recorded, those trajectories should also no longer contain np.nan as a position value. agent_types_full : pandas.Series
+For those agents where trajectories are recorded, those trajectories can also no longer contain np.nan as a position value. agent_types_full : pandas.Series
       A pandas series with :math:`(N_{agents, full})` entries, that records the type of the agents for the considered sample.
-The indices should correspond to the columns in **path_full** and include all columns of **agent_types**.
+The indices should correspond to the columns in **path_full** and include all columns of **agent_types**. size_full : pandas.Series (optional)
+      A pandas series with :math:`(N_{agents, full})` entries, that records the size of the agents for the considered sample in a numpy array (np.array([length, width])).
+The indices should correspond to the columns in **path_full** and include all columns of **size**.
+Returning this is optional. if it is not returned, defualt agent sizes are assumed for added agents.
     '''

     ...